alfonsoelmas/alfonsoelmas/README.md

 - 👋 Hi, I’m @alfonsoelmas
-- 👀 I’m interested in SW DEVELOPMENT
+- 👀 I’m interested in Software Architecture and Tech.
+Lead
-- 🌱 I’m currently learning NET 5, Api Restfull, Vue, PowerBuilder 2021,
+- 🌱 I’m currently focus on NET 6, Api Restfull, Cloud, IOS Development, Vue, PowerBuilder 2021...
 - 📫 How to reach me ...
 Discover It, is very EZ

 <!---